How Much SSDI Can You Receive for PTSD?

 The amount of Social Security Disability Insurance (SSDI) benefits a person suffering from PTSD may be eligible for depends on multiple factors, such as job history and income.
 The average lifetime earnings of the recipient are used to determine how much money they will get each month from SSDI, with some maximum limits specified by the SSA.

-This article will describe how the SSA classifies PTSD, whether you may be considered for benefits, how to submit an application for disability to assist with your PTSD, and how to help you determine if you are eligible.
+This article will describe how the SSA classifies PTSD, whether you may be considered for benefits, how to submit an application for Social Security Disability to assist with your PTSD, and how to help you determine if you are eligible.

 Does the SSA Consider PTSD a Disability?